Maven by Example

 archetype to create a simple skeleton starter project.
 The plugin is

-the prefix archetype, and the goal is generate.
+, and the goal is generate

-Once we’ve generated a project, take a look at the directory structure Maven created under the simple directory:
+Once we’ve generated a project, take a look at the directory structure

-This generated directory adheres to the Maven Standard Directory Layout.
-We’ll get into more details later in this chapter, but for now, let’s just try to understand these few basic directories:
+Layout.
+We’ll get into more details later in this chapter, but for

 |

-The Maven Archetype plugin creates a directory simple/ that
+The Maven Archetype plugin creates a directory simple that

 |